saucelabs-sample-test-frameworks/Java-TestNG-Selenium/README.md

 	$ cd Java-Junit-Selenium
 	$ mvn test-compile
 	```
 	* You may also want to run the command below to check for outdated dependencies.
-Please be sure to verify and review updates.
-They may or may not be compatible with your code.
+Please be sure to verify and review updates before editing your pom.xml file.
+The updated packages may or may not be compatible with your code.
 	```
 	$ mvn versions:display-dependency-updates
 	```